allanes/winebar-4/README.md

 3. Update the `.env` file with your specific configuration values, such as database credentials and API keys.

+    NOTE: use `openssl rand -hex 32` for generating new keys.

 4. Build and run the Docker containers:

 - For production: